 When a chain-sync has been completed and every creation has been successfully recorded in the cw-chain, a verification badge can be obtained.
-That badge can accompany every public screening of a creation visually verifying the registration of that asset to the append-only ledger.
-By clicking that badge a viewer will be transferred to a verification page where the Certificate of Ownership is verified and creation's metadata, timestamp, digital signature and ownership information gets displayed.
-A CopyrightsWorld Verification Badge indicates proper attribution for every creation submitted and recorder in the cw-chain.
+That badge can accompany every public screening of a creation, visually verifying the registration of that asset to the append-only ledger.
+By clicking that badge, a viewer will be transferred to a verification page where the Certificate of Ownership is verified and the creation's metadata, timestamp, digital signature, and ownership information get displayed.
+A CopyrightsWorld or Toroblocks Verification Badge verifies that each submission and record in the CW-chain has been properly attributed.